Kimberley Airport Car Hire welcome you

 The Capital City of the North West Province of South Africa.

 Kimberley mining started in 1871 by Cecil John Rhodes and Barry Barnato and continued until 1914.
-A company was formed call De Beer after the original owner of the farm.
+A Diamond company was formed call De Beer who was the original owner of the farm.
 The mining company name is now internationally known as De Beers Diamond mines.